I was so excited for the opportunity to review Simonetta Carr’s

-Anselm of Canterbury, Christian Biographies for Young Readers – Book Review
+from her beautiful collection of Christian Biographies for Young Readers

 “Anselm lived at a time known as the Middle Ages, because it came between the classical age of Greece and Rome on one side and the Renaissance on the other.
 It used to be called the Dark Ages, because after the fall of the Roman Empire, there were many problems and wars and most of the people couldn’t get an education.
 When Anselm was born, however, things had already started to change.
 The Middle Ages became a time of important discoveries and inventions.” – Anselm of Canterbury, page 58

 I encourage you to take a look at this series and Anselm of Canterbury is a perfect book to start with.
 You will not be disappointed and I can assure you will come back for more titles in this series.
 The illustrations, photos of historical places, pictures of historical documents, timeline, did you know section and quotes from Anselm are the icing on the cake to an already wonderful Christian biography.